-In addition, the post-conference field-trip will entail a one-day visit (21st December) to the Miocene of the Province of Alicante, visiting the ichonological record of the Cabo de las Huerta close to Alicante, the Messinian coral reef of Santa Pola and the unique Palaeontological Museum of the province in Elche.
+The post-conference field-trip will entail a one-day visit (21st December) to the Miocene of the Province of Alicante, visiting the ichonological record of the Cabo de las Huerta close to Alicante, the Messinian coral reef of Santa Pola and the unique Palaeontological Museum of the province in Elche.
 The field-trip will be limited to 45 participants (coach capacity), departing from Valencia and returning there during the late afternoon.
-The price will include a meal.
+The price includes a meal.

 Getting to Valencia and the venue

-Valencia is well connected with the rest of Spain and Europe, with its International Airport (VLC), being the destination for several Ryanair and Easyjet flights.
-From this airport you can easily reach the city centre by taxi or Metro (Lines 3-5).
+Valencia is well connected with the rest of Spain and Europe, with its International Airport (VLC) being the destination for several Ryanair and Easyjet flights.
+From this airport you can easily reach the city centre by taxi or metro (Lines 3-5) in a short period of time.
 Valencia is also connected by high speed train (AVE) to Madrid, Barcelona and Alicante, and these can easily be reached from most cities within Europe, as well as non-European destinations.
 AVE trains arrive into Joaquín Sorolla Station, situated a 10-minute walk from the city centre.